-One way to quantify this variability employs the frailty index, studied by Rockwood et al (Mitnitski, Mogilner, MacKnight, & Rockwood, 2002).
+One way to quantify this variability is the frailty index, studied by Rockwood et al (Mitnitski, Mogilner, MacKnight, & Rockwood, 2002).
 The frailty index is simply the fraction of deficits a person has out of a list of deficits, ranging from back pain and hearing loss to diabetes and cancer.
-The average frailty index increases exponentially with age (Fig 9.8).
-The standard deviation of frailty also grows exponentially with age (although a bit more slowly than the mean).
-The distribution of frailty becomes wider and skewed to high values with age (Fig 9.9).
+The average frailty index increases exponentially with age (Fig 6.8).
+The standard deviation of frailty also grows exponentially with age, although a bit more slowly than the mean.
+Thus the relative heterogeneity, the coefficient of variation=std/mean, goes down with age.
+The distribution of frailty becomes wider and skewed to high values with age (Fig 6.9).
 One 80-year old can have the health of a typical 65-year-old whereas another has the health of a typical 95-year-old.